shoaloak/vuln-spring-petclinic-rest/VULNERABLE_ENDPOINTS.md

     $'http://localhost:9966/petclinic/api/owners'
 ```

-### Vulnerability 5: `PUT /owners/{ownerId}`
+### Vulnerability 6 & 7: `PUT /owners/{ownerId}`
-This vulnerability leverages the same injection as [Vulnerability 4](#vulnerability-4-post-owners), but with deeper code execution paths.
+This vulnerability leverages the same injection as [Vulnerability 4 & 5](#vulnerability-4--5-post-owners),
+but with deeper code execution paths.
 I.e., a faulty ownerId will cause shallower execution.

+`vuln6` is when sending a new owner.
+`vuln7` is when sending an existing owner.

+- operation: `updateOwner`
+- target 6: `$PREFIX + JdbcOwnerRepositoryImpl:vulnStoreNewOwner`
+- target 7: `$PREFIX + JdbcOwnerRepositoryImpl:vulnUpdateExistingOwner`